latex3/tagging-project/documentation/wtpdf/index.md

 either case the resulting MathML is passed via NVDA to MathCat to generate the reading.

+We hope that this is a temporary situation and that PDF readers will soon support either mechanism of supplying MathML to the accessibility tools.
+However for now, we need to build two separate PDF.

 Associated Files and foxit

 <!-- math af  foxit -->